 Nature has a big significance throughout the album appearing as metaphors for love and heartbreak like in Leaving the Mountain.
 But also, this idea of reconnecting with the world in a life where she is now alone is just another example of the beautiful progression of these themes going like the progression of the seasons just adds another layer of pureness to this already intimate album.

-Katie Melua’s heart and soul went into this album, which is very apparent to see, and the original Album No.8 was her most personal record she has produced.
-The album has allowed Katie to take back the public narrative about her divorce from James Toesland and control her side of the story.
-And the acoustic version has challenged her creative depths and vulnerability to the max by stripping it all down so we can paint a picture just from her voice.
+Katie Melua’s heart and soul went into this album, which is very apparent to see.
+And the original Album No.8 was her most personal record she has produced.
+The album has allowed Katie to take back the public narrative about her divorce from James Toesland.
+This allows Melua to control her side of the story.
+And the acoustic version has challenged her creative depths and vulnerability to the max.
+She strips it all down so we can paint a picture just from her voice.

-Katie was joined by her brother Zurab, who was the producer of the album since the album was released during Covid-19.
-Katie has praised her brother saying “Zurab has a brilliant mind, and we were able to do everything, apart from mastering, at home which is in a beautiful part of London.
+Katie was joined by her brother Zurab.
+He was the producer of the album, since the album was released during Covid-19.
+Katie has praised her brother, saying “Zurab has a brilliant mind.
+And we were able to do everything, apart from mastering, at home, which is in a beautiful part of London.
 I think the tranquility and the green park around the area is part of the atmosphere on the record.”

-Katie Melua has shown a great deal of bravery with Acoustic Album No.8, by guiding us through her emotions with not only her words but the stripping back of the music leaves me with the feeling of sadness but also a great appreciation that she allowed us to go on this journey with her.
-The collaboration with Simon Goff and Zurab producing the record really creates a beautiful and passionate space where she can have pride in knowing she produced something stunning with the people she has a lot of love for.
-This album will not let you down if you want to experience a whirlwind of emotions that will end with your own heart being full of love.
+Katie Melua has shown a great deal of bravery with Acoustic Album No.8.
+She guides us through her emotions with her words.
+But she also strips back of the music.
+This leaves me with the feeling of sadness.
+Yet it also offers a great appreciation that she allowed us to join her on this journey.
+The collaboration with Simon Goff and Zurab producing the record really creates a beautiful and passionate space.
+She can have pride in knowing she produced something stunning with the people she has a lot of love for.
+So, this album will not let you down.
+Especially if you want to experience a whirlwind of emotions leaving your own heart full of love.

-Check out Acoustic Album No.8 on Spotify here: https://open.spotify.com/album/3xHMvZlYMFLVbypBYDVGFs?si=VE1IIRu3SxigF4pPrtyntQ also available on all music platforms!
+Check out Acoustic Album No.8 on Spotify here: https://open.spotify.com/album/3xHMvZlYMFLVbypBYDVGFs?si=VE1IIRu3SxigF4pPrtyntQ It’s also available on all music platforms!

 For more music reviews, click the following link: https://writebase.co.uk/tag/music-reviews/.